dan-brueckman/Portfolio/README.md

   * D3.js
 #
 #### A little personal information about me... <br>
 I am originally from the Annapolis, Maryland area.
 I moved to Austin two years ago in search of new experiences and it has not failed me!
 In my free time I love to be active, read, and attend music/art shows here in Austin.
 I often camp, hike, kayak, run, bike, and rock climb.
-I also enjoy participating in social sport leagues with friends, such as basketball, kickball, volleyball and flag football. <br>
+I also enjoy participating in social sport leagues with friends, including basketball, kickball, volleyball and flag football. <br>
  <br>
 I read fairly religiously, and while science fiction is my favorite genre, I enjoy reading almost anything.
 Currently, I am reading The Lean Startup, by Eric Ries.
 #